What is ADE's conference?

 How can I get around in Amsterdam during ADE?

 There are several ways to get around in Amsterdam.
 The public transportation is fully operational during ADE.
+You can buy public transport tickets at your department station.
 You can also rent a bike or a car, or use one of Amsterdam's taxi services.

 Amsterdam is the perfect city to explore by bike.
 Use your bike as Public Transportation so you don't have to wait for a tram or bus, you're never stuck in traffic and you can easily park.
 That means you're free to do as you please.